-Your new system will enable your marketing team to dive deep into your analytics to gain incredible new insight into your customers.
+Your new system will enable your marketing team to dive deep into your analytics to gain incredible new insight into your customers and modify your subscription pricing to create new offers.
 Your sales staff will have a better understanding of current market demand.
 And your leadership team will be able to perform more accurate revenue forecasting to not only make more sound decisions about the business’s future direction and growth, but also manage any potential risks.

 The right billing system ensures financial compliance per generally accepted accounting principles (GAAP), including accurate ongoing revenue recognition in line with ASC 606.

 And, of course, it facilitates easy acceptance of customer credit cards and other methods of payments, boosting your cash flow, optimizing your billing process, and enhancing the customer experience.

 Ultimately, your entire team will enjoy greater flexibility and functionality, more time to focus on what really matters for the business, and peace of mind with regard to security and financial processes and procedures.